Nanette Kelley M.Ed.

 Within the context of Tribal Critical Race Theory, Nanette's Indigenous Education M.A. studies, School of Social Transformation, Center for Indian Education program studies at Arizona State University emphasized equity, research, and community engagement: Educational narratives for curriculum and community outreach.

-An only-generation college student, Nanette completed her B.A. in Art with a Studio emphasis at Humboldt State University, California during the redwood timber conflicts and the tribal land and water battles.
-Immersed in a cultural conflict zone and working as the publicity chair for local nonprofits provided her with a solid understanding of political, cultural, and environmental Public Relations and community engagement.
+An only-generation college student, Nanette completed her B.A. in Art with a Studio (Printmaking, Painting, & Representational Wildlife Illustration) and interpretation emphasis at Humboldt State University, California during the redwood timber conflicts and the tribal land and water battles.
+Immersed in a cultural conflict zone and working as the publicity chair for local nonprofits provided her with a solid understanding of cultural, political, and environmental Public Relations and community engagement.

-Located in the town named after Osage Chief GRAH MOIE (Claremore) within her ancestral Osage territory, and where the Cherokee side of her family settled after they walked the Trail of Tears, she completed a B.A. in Corporate Communications at Rogers State University.
-Under the direction of Juliet Evusa Ph.D., her study pertained to research and interpretation through a Critical Race Theory lens including community collaboration and outreach through social media, radio, TV & video, and the creation of regional multimedia curriculum for both Indigenous and non-Indigenous peoples.
+Located in the town named after Osage Chief GRAH MOIE (Claremore) within her ancestral Osage territory, and where the Cherokee side of her family settled after they walked the Trail of Tears, she completed a B.A. in Corporate Communications at Rogers State With mentor Juliet Evusa Ph.D., her study pertained to research and interpretation through a Critical Race Theory lens including community collaboration and outreach through social media, radio, TV & video, and the creation of regional multimedia curriculum for both Indigenous and non-Indigenous peoples.

 Nanette was one of 10 cultural artists selected for the 2021-2022 inaugural California Arts Council Administrators of Color Fellowship cohort.